 The thing with the SF is that you are not just in competition with the other guy in your boat; you’re in competition with every other fly fisher in all the other boats as well.
 The game is get the fly tighter and drag-free.
 And it’s the only game in town.

 He who risks the most, often wins the biggest when fishing this section of river.
-But there’s a case for keeping your powder dry and picking your fights.
+But there’s also a case for selectively keeping your powder dry and picking your moments.

 Bo did this well and as a result, in under ten minutes the flies were going into the bank in an almost robotic fashion with each cast.